-The rest stop is a chance for you to refresh and stretch your legs before the second part of the journey.
-The stop is normally around 15 minutes.
-Serious shopping is not recommended as the rest stops are expensive.
+The rest stop is a chance for you to refresh yourself and stretch your legs before the second part of the journey.
+The stop normally lasts around 15 minutes.
+Serious shopping is not recommended as the rest stop shops are expensive.

-1. The Red River (2 km or about 5 minutes from the city center)
+1. The Red River (2 km or about 5 minutes from the city centre)

-Shortly after leaving the city center, the vehicle will come to the dike of the Red river.
-This dike protects Hanoi and surrounds from annual floods.
-The Red River rises in southwest China (where it is known as the Yuan river, and enters northern Vietnam in Lao Cai province).
+Shortly after leaving the city centre, the vehicle will come to the dike along the Red River.
+This dike protects Hanoi and its surroundings from annual floods.
+The Red River originates in southwest China where it is known as the Yuan River and enters northern Vietnam in Lao Cai Province.
 The river passes Hanoi before separating into two distributaries which empty into the Gulf of Tonkin.
-The Red River forms the backbone of a fertilized delta for rice paddies which feed the millions of people who live in the Red River Delta.
+The river forms the backbone of the Red River Delta, and fertilizes its rice paddies which feed the millions of residents on the delta.

-2. Hanoi Bridges (2 km or 5 minute from the city center)
+2. Hanoi Bridges (2 km or 5 minute from the city centre)

-Five bridges cross the Red river.
+Six bridges cross the Red River in Hanoi.
 The most frequently used on the way to Halong Bay are the Vinh Tuy (built in 2009) and the Thanh Tri (built in 2007).
-Arriving in Hanoi from Noi Bai International airport means crossing the Thang Long Bridge which was built with Soviet assistance in 1985.
-Another bridge worth seeing is Long Bien Bridge, a living historical relic, which was constructed by Daydé & Pillé between 1899 and 1902 – during the French colonial period.
+Arriving in Hanoi from Noi Bai International Airport means crossing either the Thang Long Bridge, built with Soviet assistance in 1985, or the Nhat Tan Bridge, the city's newest bridge, built with Japanese support and opened in early 2015.
+Another bridge worth seeing is Long Bien Bridge, a living historical relic, which was constructed by Daydé & Pillé between 1899 and 1902 during the French colonial period.
 The Long Bien Bridge is now reserved for trains, motorcycles and pedestrians.
-Taking a stroll over the bridge offers different perspective on the Red river and a nice vista of Hanoi.
+Strolling over the bridge offers a different perspective on the Red River and a nice vista of Hanoi.

 3. Rice Paddies (30 km or about 20 minutes from Hanoi)

 Vietnam is one of the world’s most fertile agricultural countries.
-The nation is the second-largest rice exporter worldwide and the world's fifth –largest.
-Indeed, rice is a staple of the national diet and is seen as a "gift from the Gods.
-Vietnamese cuisine has many dishes derived directly from rice, including the famous Pho, Spring Rolls, Bun Cha, etc. Most of the jobs related to rice cultivation are still done manually, although some machinery has begun to be used in recent years.
-If you see a pleasant rice paddy scene, ask your fellow passengers if they would like to stop for photos.
+The nation is the second-largest rice exporter worldwide.
+Indeed, rice is a staple of the national diet and is seen as a "gift from the gods”.
+Vietnamese cuisine has many dishes derived directly from rice, including the famous Pho, Spring Rolls, Bun Cha, and many more.
+Most work related to rice cultivation is still done manually, although some machinery has begun to be used in recent years.
+If you see a pleasant rice paddy scene, ask your fellow passengers if they would like to stop to make some photos.

 4. Pha Lai Thermal power plant (65 km or about 1.5 hour from Hanoi)

-After 1.5 hours, the bus nears two chimneys on the left-hand side of the road.
-This is the Pha Lai Thermal Power Plant and it is one of the largest power plants in Vietnam.
+After 1.5 hours, the bus nears two large towers on the left-hand side of the road.
+This is the Pha Lai Thermal Power Plant, one of the largest power plants in Vietnam.
 It has a generating capacity of 440 MW and produces around 1.5 billion KWh per year.
-Most of the electricity produced in Vietnam is generated by hydropower (45%) then by gas turbine (34%).
+Hydropower plants are Vietnam's largest energy source, generating 45% of the nation's power, with gas turbines producing 34%.
 Coal-fired power represents only 15%.
-Vietnam does not have nuclear a power plant but a project to build a reactor in the south is currently being studied.
+Vietnam does not have a nuclear power plant, but a project to build a reactor in the south is currently being studied.

 5. Dong Trieu Ceramic and Pottery Village (90 km or about 2 hours from Hanoi)

-Easily recognized thanks to its numerous artisan workshops and shops displaying ceramics and pottery of all kinds, this little town is famous in Vietnam for ceramics.
+Easily recognizable thanks to the numerous artisan workshops and retail stores displaying ceramics and pottery of all kinds along the road, this little town is famous in Vietnam for its ceramics.
 The products are made from a local variety of soft-white clay and Kaolinite.
-Together with Bat Trang Ceramic village near Hanoi, Dong Trieu is one of the biggest providers of bowls, plates, cups and chinaware for consumption in northern Vietnam.
+Together with Bat Trang Ceramic village near Hanoi, Dong Trieu is one of the largest providers of bowls, plates, cups and chinaware for consumption in northern Vietnam.